Blackberry House Paint Instructions

 (TIP: When your brush is not in use, put it in a zip lock bag and seal it to keep the paint moist.
 Do not put in refrigerator.)

 4. Distress your piece.
 This is much easier than you’re probably used to.
 If you want to try wet distressing, wet your sanding sponge and ring it out until you have no dripping water.
 You want it damp, but not soaking.
 Proceed with distressing.
 If you prefer to dry sand, use whatever method you are familiar with.
 When you wet sand, you’ll need to wash out your sanding block when it gets full of paint to achieve the best results.
 Again, this paint does NOT require a heavy hand and if you sand too hard or too much in one spot you may remove the paint entirely.
+Always distress within an hour or so after painting.
+Our paint is virtually indestructible after only a couple of days and will become much harder to distress, so you’ll want to do this the day you paint it.

 5. Wipe your piece down with a damp rag.
 You‘ll want to wipe your piece to get the residue off created by sanding and distressing.
 Be sure your rag is damp, not soaked.

 If you want to use your project piece immediately, you will need to seal it for best results.
-If you prefer not to seal/wax your piece, this paint will cure to a very hard finish after 8-10 days and will not need a topcoat.
+If you prefer not to seal/wax your piece, this paint will cure to a very hard finish after 5-7 days and will not need a topcoat.